 Deferred inflows of resources represent an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Unavailable revenues from property taxes are recorded as such.

 Net Position

 The difference between total assets and total liabilities results in a number which is the total net position in the District-wide statement of net position.